Ikat: Weft ikat

-Weft ikat uses resist-dyeing for the weft yarns.
+Weft ikat (endek in Bali) uses resist-dyeing for the weft yarns.
 The movement of the weft yarns in the weaving process means precisely delineated patterns are more difficult to achieve.
 The weft yarn must be adjusted after each passing of the shuttle to preserve the clarity of the patterns.

 Nevertheless, highly skilled artisans can produce precise weft ikat.
 Japanese weavers produce very accurate indigo and white weft ikat with small scale motifs in cotton.
 Weavers in Odisha, India have replicated fine patterns in weft ikat.
 In Thailand, weavers make silk sarongs depicting birds and complex geometrical designs in seven-colour weft ikat.

 In some precise weft ikat traditions (Gujarat, India), two artisans weave the cloth: one passes the shuttle and the other adjusts the way the yarn lies in the shed.

 As the weft is a continuous strand, aberrations or variations in the weaving tension are cumulative.
 Some weft ikat traditions incorporate this affect into their aesthetic.
 Patterns become transformed by the weaving process into irregular and erratic designs.
 Guatemalan ikat is well-noted for its beautiful "blurs."